 While high rates of mental health problems and low treatment utilization are major concerns at all types of higher education institutions, there is significant variation across campuses.
 The following institutional characteristics are associated with poorer mental health at four-year colleges and universities: doctoral-granting, public, large enrollment, nonresidential, less competitive, and lower graduation rates.

 Which types of institutions provide better treatment for mental health problems?

 Treatment utilization is higher among students with apparent mental health problems at doctoral degree institutions, baccalaureate colleges, institutions with small enrollments, and schools with a high proportion of students living on campus.
 Other schools take the holistic approach in their mental health counseling program to address a broad range of emotional problems affecting mental health.

-How can students suffering from a mental illness select suitable online courses or hybrid program?
+How can a student suffering from a mental illness select suitable online courses or hybrid programs?